praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 ## Stage: 13 Post build action
-In post build action i used slack notification .
-After  build jenkins will send notification massage to slack whether your build success or failed.
+In post build action I used Slack notification.
+After  the build jenkins will send a notification message to Slack whether your build success or failure.
 1. go to jenkins > your project > pipeline syntax > search for slacksend: send slack message
 1. write your channel name and message > generate pipeline synatx .
-#### Note – i used custom messages for my project .
-I Created a function for slack notification and called the function into post build .
+#### Note – I used custom messages for my project.
+I created a function for Slack notification and called the function into Post build.
  ```sh
 post{
 	always{